 The known surnames of persons in this group to 5th cousin level are; Davis, Barns (Barnes), Gatrell, & Preston.
 There are a number of gaps in our knowledge of ancestors at this level.
+The link to the descendant chart related to these matches is Davis.

 Three matches are through John Davis' son John, 1803-1890 and his son John, 1832-1909.
 These are to Lesley Davis, Averil Jane Davis, (who has a ThruLines link on Ancestry) and very recently to Gareth Anthony Adams.
 There is another match to Caroline Miller shared by Averil and Gareth but her connection is to be worked out.